kobr4/g_hashcodes/README.md

 **Car rides scheduling problem.**

 Multiples attempts.
 Starting from the rides is an ok and fast solution but best score was obtainted by looking for the best fit ride/vehicle at each step.
 The best solver is "qhashcode2018_simple.cpp", albeit a long execution time up to 10 minutes on an AMD Threadripper 1950X (not multithreaded).
+The codes had been executed at precisely 5:40 PM before deadline of 6:00 PM.
+We were confident because thanks to AMD we have the best desktop computer in the current state of the art.
+We expected as for each input data set, the best solution can be created by using specific tuning.

 | Input                     |  Standard        | Specific tuning  |